Kwbmm/WR-translator/README.md

 # WR-translator
-A set of scripts to quickly translate words from/to english to your native language and vice versa inside Rofi launcher.
+A script to quickly translate words from/to english to your native language and vice versa inside Rofi launcher.

 # Disclaimer
-I am by no means a Bash or Python scripting guru.
+I am by no means a Python guru.
 The code can be improved for sure in some ways.

 This is a home-made project I did to have quick access to translations from english to italian (my own language), and was further extended to support the main other languages available on Wordreference.